myalkleon/CV/README.md

 ## Some intersting facts about it's stack:
 - Webpack for comfortable builds and "deploy" (due to GitHub Pages project settings, files in "docs" dir of master branch are used for deploy;
 - Webpack dev server for live reload and hmr;
-- Sass loader for easy scss webpack-bases transpiling;
+- Sass loader for easy scss webpack-based transpiling;
 - Typed.js for typing imitation;
 - Promise-based loading scenario function, which is executed only when all content is ready for show;
 - Responsive layout.